-MORT runs efficiently through 2 sub-teams (Tech & Non-Tech).
-Within each sub-team, there are several smaller sub-teams.
+MORT runs efficiently through 2 different aproaches (Tech & Non-Tech).

 We NEVER keep a wall between the Tech and Non-Tech teams.
 We've always believed that working together is the key to a unified team.
-Our technical side is ALWAYS welcomed and encouraged to input their opinion and feedback and help with non-tech projects and the same vise versa.
+Both teams work collectively in order to construct a better overall team.

 Makes sure everyone is working well together